 “The show is very industry specific which is valuable as the leads you receive from participating are of high quality.”
 CATHERINE ELIE, Marketing Manager, Optel Vision, Canada

 Arburg at Pharmapack

 As many years in a row, Arburg is going to exhibit their plastic processing machines at Pharmapack 2018.
-How is injection moulding connected to pharmaceutical industry?
+How is injection moulding connected to the pharmaceutical industry?
 Medical technology – clean room and packaging sectors in particular – involve plastic part production.
-Hence Arburg specialists will be able to present an extensive range of plastic machines to cover the needs of pharmaceutical industry.
+Hence Arburg specialists will be able to present an extensive range of plastic machines to cover the needs of the pharmaceutical industry.
 Visitors of Pharmapack 2018 will be able to see stainless steel version of famous Allrounder injection moulding machines as well as Freeformer model suitable for industrial additive manufacturing.

 Further trends include high-speed, high-performance machines for pharmaceutical packaging and the use of complex moulds, including cube-mould technology.
 Here, there are increasing synergy effects with the packaging industry, where Arburg also possesses a high level of expertise and sophisticated machine technology.

 The “Packaging” versions of hybrid and electric Allrounder injection moulding machines are designed for high-quality and efficient high-volume production and are therefore ideally suited to the manufacture of thin-walled mass-produced items, closures, pipette tips or syringe barrels.
-They are characterised by short cycle times, reproducibility, reduced energy requirements, as well as process stability and a long service life.
+They are characterized by short cycle times, reproducibility, reduced energy requirements, as well as process stability and a long service life.